Azure-Samples/Hybrid-Storage-Go-Dataplane/README.md

     ```

-8. Note that in order to run this sample on ADFS environments, use `tenantId` as the value of AZS_TENANT_ID environment variable.
+8. Note that in order to run this sample on ADFS environments, use `adfs` as the value of AZS_TENANT_ID environment variable.

 9. Run the sample.